Ichimoku cloud analysis: GBP/USD, brent, USD/JPY

 GBP/USD, “Great Britain Pound vs US Dollar”

-GBP/USD is testing the bearish channel’s upside border.
-The instrument is currently moving inside Ichimoku Cloud, thus indicating a sideways tendency.
-The markets could indicate that the price may test the cloud’s downside border at 1.1905 and then resume moving upwards to reach 1.2240.
-Another signal in favour of a further uptrend will be a rebound from the descending channel’s upside border.
-However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 1.1805.
-In this case, the pair may continue falling towards 1.1705.
+GBP/USD is testing Tenkan-Sen and Kijun-Sen. The instrument is currently moving above Ichimoku Cloud, thus indicating an ascending tendency.
+The markets could indicate that the price may test the cloud’s upside border at 1.1935 and then resume moving upwards to reach 1.2235.
+Another signal in favour of a further uptrend will be a rebound from the rising channel’s downside border.
+However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 1.1875.
+In this case, the pair may continue falling towards 1.1685.

 Brent

-Brent is no longer trading within a Wedge reversal pattern.
-The instrument is currently moving inside Ichimoku Cloud, thus indicating a sideways tendency.
-The markets could indicate that the price may test the cloud’s downside border at 103.75 and then resume moving upwards to reach 119.25.
-Another signal in favour of a further uptrend will be a rebound from the rising channel’s downside border.
-However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 99.05.
-In this case, the pair may continue falling towards 94.05.
-To confirm a further uptrend, the price must break the bearish channel’s upside border and fix above 110.05.
+Brent is falling within the bearish channel.
+The instrument is currently moving below Ichimoku Cloud, thus indicating a descending tendency.
+The markets could indicate that the price may test the cloud’s upside border at 103.05 and then resume moving downwards to reach 92.15.
+Another signal in favour of a further downtrend will be a rebound from the descending channel’s upside border.
+However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 106.05.
+In this case, the pair may continue growing towards 110.55.

 USD/JPY, “US Dollar vs Japanese Yen”

-USD/JPY is correcting within the bullish channel.
-The instrument is currently moving above Ichimoku Cloud, thus indicating an ascending tendency.
-The markets could indicate that the price may test the cloud’s upside border at 136.65 and then resume moving upwards to reach 141.25.
-Another signal in favour of a further uptrend will be a rebound from the rising channel’s downside border.
-However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 135.35.
-In this case, the pair may continue falling towards 133.45.
+USD/JPY is rebounding from the support area.
+The instrument is currently moving below Ichimoku Cloud, thus indicating a descending tendency.
+The markets could indicate that the price may test Tenkan-Sen at 137.00 and then resume moving upwards to reach 133.70.
+Another signal in favour of a further downtrend will be a rebound from the rising channel’s downside border.
+However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 138.75.
+In this case, the pair may continue growing towards 139.65.

 Before you enter foreign exchange and stock markets, you have to remember that trading currencies and other investment products is trading in nature and always involves a considerable risk.
 As a result of various financial fluctuations, you may not only significantly increase your capital, but also lose it completely.
 Therefore, our clients have to assure RoboForex that they understand all the possible consequences of such risks, they know all the specifics, rules and regulations governing the use of investment products, including corporate events, resulting in the change of underlying assets.
 Client understands that there are special risks and features that affect prices, exchange rates and investment products.